wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/install-docker-centos.md

 # Recommendations

+In addition to the general [Docker requirements and recommendations for DC/OS][1], the following CentOS-specific recommendations will improve your DC/OS experience.

 * Use Docker's yum repository to install Docker on CentOS.
 The yum repository makes it easy to upgrade and automatically manages dependency installation.

-* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

-* Configure Docker to use the OverlayFS storage driver on an XFS filesystem.
-OverlayFS avoids known issues with `devicemapper` in loopback modes and allows containers to use docker-in-docker, if they want.
+* Prefer the OverlayFS storage driver.
+OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.

+* Use CentOS 7.2 or greater.
+OverlayFS support was improved in 7.2 to fix <a href="https://github.com/docker/docker/issues/10294" target="_blank">a bug with XFS</a>.

+* Format node storage as XFS.
+As of CentOS 7.2, "<a href="https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/7.2_Release_Notes/technology-preview-file_systems.html" target="_blank">only XFS is currently supported for use as a lower layer file system</a>".

 # Instructions

+The following instructions demonstrate how to use Docker with OverlayFS on CentOS 7.

+1. Upgrade CentOS to 7.2:

+    ```bash
+    $ sudo yum upgrade --assumeyes --tolerant
+    $ sudo yum update --assumeyes
+    ```

+1. Verify that the kernel is at least 3.10:

+    ```
+    $ uname -r
+    3.10.0-327.10.1.el7.x86_64
+    ```

+1. Enable OverlayFS:

+    ```bash
+    $ sudo tee /etc/modules-load.d/overlay.conf <<-'EOF'
+    overlay
+    EOF
+    ```

+1. Reboot to reload kernel modules:

+    ```bash
+    $ reboot
+    ```

+1. Verify that OverlayFS is enabled:

+    ```bash
+    $ lsmod | grep overlay
+    overlay
+    ```

 1. Configure yum to use the Docker yum repo: